oarcscience/ith.oarc.science/piri/index.md

 In any case, the Flem-Aths propose that this shift destroyed a hypothetical Antarctic civilization, located somewhere in the present-day Ross penninsula.
-They attempt (with mixed success) to relate this to [Plato's Atlantis](../atl/index).
+They attempt (with mixed success) to relate this to [Plato's Atlantis](../atl/index.md).
 Unfortunately, proving this would involve doing archaeology under an ice sheet thousands of meters thick.
 This is an excellent example of 'extraordinary claims require extraordinary proof'.

 One subconscious influence on this may be fantasy writer [H.P.
-Lovecraft's Cthulhu mythos](../nec/index), which places the abode of the Ancient Gods, R'lyeh, in Antarctica.
+Lovecraft's Cthulhu mythos](../nec/index.md), which places the abode of the Ancient Gods, R'lyeh, in Antarctica.
 Lovecraft's mythos is completly fictional, even if it has resemblances to actual mythologies.

-While features suggestive of advanced geographical knowledge are shown in the map itself, the [annotations](pirikey) and illustrations paint a different picture.
+While features suggestive of advanced geographical knowledge are shown in the map itself, the [annotations](pirikey.md) and illustrations paint a different picture.
 Skeptics will note that the Piri Re'is map of the Antarctic coast, of which so much has been made, is notated as follows: